706f6c6c7578/minicrypt/README.md

 # minicrypt
 Encryption / decryption made easy, with Ed25519 and XChaCha20+poly1305.

-This little tool is intended for Alice and Bob and handles one recipient only
+This little tool is intended for Alice and Bob, exchanging small messages
-and produces no metadata!
+and handles one recipient only while producing no metadata!

 It has only two commands -d for decryption and -g for key pair generation.